Getting Started with Notebooks for Mac

 Items that are protected in Notebooks on your iPad and iPhone appear unprotected in Notebooks on your Mac.
 The reason is that Notebooks’ protection does not encrypt your documents.
 When synced to Dropbox or your computer, the documents are accessible from Finder.
 While we could hide these documents in Notebooks for Mac and require a code to display them, this would suggest a level of security that is not given, as you can always access these document from Finder.

-The first source of info is the built in Notebooks Help menu (cmd-?).
-While it may not be complete at the time of publishing Notebooks 2.0, we are constantly updating it through our website.
-So with an active internet connection, Notebooks Help provides access to the latest help and documentation.
+The first source of info is the built in Notebooks Help menu (cmd-?), which provides access to the latest help and documentation.

 We also provide guidelines and supportive information through our website and keep you up to date via Twitter.